ChristianGracia/Dental-App-RN/README.md

 ## Goals

 If possible there are a lot of things I would like to incorporate in this app.
+Most of this depends on what Dentrix allows me to do and how much API access costs

 * integration with the software the office uses (Dentrix)
 * Allow patients to view next appointment